 These in-ear headphones have a very stable fit.
 Even though they don't come with stability fins, they shouldn't fall out of your ears while you're running or working out.

 The Mpow X3 Truly Wireless have a fairly balanced sound profile with just a touch of brightness.
 They're suitable for a variety of audio genres but they don't come with an EQ so you won't be able to customize their sound if you prefer a little more bass.
+Take a look at the Mpow MDots True Wireless if you're looking for truly wireless in-ears that offer more thump and rumble.

 These headphones have an outstanding frequency response.
 Once you achieve a proper fit and seal with the included tips, you should get consistent bass and treble response every time you use them.